Strollers and prams on public transport

 Shop Swedish toddler gear and fashion

 Gothenburg has many great children’s wear brands, and a lot of them are focusing on sustainability, bright and playful designs, unisex garments, comfort and function.
-Local brands Emma & Malena, Villervalla and Duns have their own shops, and the shops Minishop, Omnes and Little Mr Miss are retailers for Gothenburg based Koolabah, Modéerska Huset, Anïve for the Minors, Marloe Jr, Ossoami, I dig Denim and more.
-The ever so popular Swedish brands Polarn O. Pyret and Mini Rodini also have their own shops (both at Vallgatan), and if you want to have a Mini-Kånken backpack dangling from your stroller, gear up at at Naturkompaniet or Minishop.
+Local brands Emma & Malena, Filemon Kid, Villervalla and Duns have their own shops, and the shop Omnes is retailersfor Gothenburg based Koolabah, Ossoami, Marloe Jr, I dig denim and more.
+The brand Tiny Ryms can be found at House of Ryms on Allmänna vägen in the district Majorna, while Blaou has a webshop and occasional pop up shops.
+The ever so popular Swedish brands Polarn O. Pyret and Mini Rodini also have their own shops (both at Vallgatan), and if you want to have a Mini-Kånken backpack dangling from your stroller, gear up at at Naturkompaniet.